-It is the policy of the Fund to limit its exposure to credit risk, the risk that the issuer of a debt security will not pay its par value upon maturity, by primarily investing in obligations guaranteed by the United States Government or securities issued by agencies of the United States Government that are explicitly guaranteed by the United States Government and by limiting investment in securities with higher credit risks, including not allowing investments stock options, call options and any form of derivative.
-The corporate bonds are rated Aa2-A3.
+It is the policy of the Fund to limit its exposure to credit risk, the risk that the issuer of a debt security will not pay its par value upon maturity, by primarily investing in obligations guaranteed by the United States Government or securities issued by agencies of the United States Government that are explicitly guaranteed by the United States Government and by limiting investment in securities with higher credit risks rated in the highest four categories by a national ratings agency, including not allowing investments stock options, call options and any form of derivative.
+The corporate bonds ratings range from Aaa to not rated.
 The U.S. agency investments are rated Aaa.

 Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to the investment, the Fund will not be able to recover the value of its investments that are in possession of an outside party.
-The Fund's investment policy does not address custodial credit risk for investments; however, the Fund does not have any exposure to custodial credit risk at December 31, 2023 and 2022, as the investments are held by the Fund's agent in the funds name separate from where the investment was purchased.
+The Fund's investment policy does not address custodial credit risk for investments; however, the Fund does not have any exposure to custodial credit risk at December 31, 2024 and 2023, as the investments are held by the Fund's agent in the funds name separate from where the investment was purchased.